-- Essential oil blend provides a warm, evergreen and spice scent like a walk through a Christmas tree farm in crisp winter air.
+- The essential oil blend provides a warm, evergreen, and spice scent like a walk through a Christmas tree farm in crisp winter air.

-- Hang a bar in your shower—maybe you’ll even receive a surprise kiss!
+Spread Christmas cheer or hang a bar in your shower and maybe you will receive a surprise kiss!

 Puff Polishers use a mesh puff that works up a foamy, bubbly lather, even with hard water, to wash and gently exfoliate the skin.
 Poofs make natural soap last longer but can harbor bacteria, so rinse thoroughly after use and replace every few weeks or clean per manufacturer's instructions.